Flights between Melbourne and Exmouth from $399 each way

 More often than not though they will ask you for personal details to retrieve your number.

 - Your name

 - Your residential address

-Note that you will need to enter the email address and the full name that you used to sign up for Velocity.
-Otherwise, your details may not be sent to you.
+- Tips: You must enter the email address and the full name that you used to sign up for Velocity otherwise your details may not be sent to you.

-You can easily find your KrisFlyer number via the Singapore Airlines website.
-Go to the “Retrieve KrisFlyer membership number” page and enter the details that you used to register for the frequent flyer program.
+- To retrieve your membership number: Go to the Retrieve KrisFlyer membership number page and enter the details that you used to register for the frequent flyer program.

 British Airways Executive Club

-If you don’t know your Airpoints membership number, call the Air New Zealand Contact Centre on 1800 803 298 if you’re in Australia, 0800 247 764 if you’re in New Zealand or +64 9 357 3000 from other countries.
+- To retrieve your membership number: Call the Air New Zealand Contact Centre on 1800 803 298 if you’re in Australia, 0800 247 764 if you’re in New Zealand or +64 9 357 3000 from other countries.

 Tips for finding and remembering your frequent flyer number